evolvedbinary/hsg-project-wiki/Setup.md

         brew cask uninstall github-desktop

-- The next command will update you to the current versions of our main software packages: eXist 4.7.1, GitHub Desktop 2.1.0, oXygen 21.1, and Java 8 (specifically, the Zulu distribution of OpenJDK 8):
+- The next command will update you to the current versions of our main software packages: Java, eXist 4.7.1, GitHub Desktop 2.1.0, oXygen 21.1:

+        brew cask reinstall java

+        brew cask reinstall exist-db

+        brew cask reinstall github

-        brew cask reinstall zulu8 exist-db github oxygen-xml-editor
+        brew cask reinstall oxygen-xml-editor

+- We need to force eXist to complete one full start up, in order to work around some quirks of eXist and macOS:
+  - Click on eXist's dock icon.
+  - A dialog box will open asking if you want to open eXist.
+Select "Open."
+  - eXist's dock icon will stop bouncing.
+  - Click on eXist's dock icon again.
+  - A dialog box will open showing eXist's configuration properties.
+Select "Save."
+When prompted to create the data directory or confirm the location of the data directory, select "OK."
+  - The eXist splash screen will appear as eXist completes its startup routine.
+  - Once the eXist splash screen disappears, click the eXist menu bar icon and select "Quit", and right click on eXist's dock icon and select "Quit".
 - Next, open oXygen.
   - From the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
   - Quit and restart oXygen.